Progressive Women of Napa Valley announces endorsements

 Progressive Women of Napa Valley is pleased to announce our candidate endorsements.
 Having done endorsements since 2009 we have honed our process to ensure that the candidates we endorse have the values, experience and skills it takes to represent our communities.

-Our continued support for Congressman Mike Thompson, State Senator Bill Dodd and Assembly member Cecilia Aguiar-Curry never waivers as they all have done exceptional jobs to protect and provide for Napa County.
+Our continued support for Congressman Mike Thompson, State Senator Bill Dodd, and Assembly member Cecila Aguiar-Curry never waivers as they all have done exceptional jobs to protect and provide for Napa County.

 Carol Whichard